 Only in very rare and unusual circumstances, if a student cannot finish all the required works for the course, he/she may be awarded an incomplete grade of “I”.
 If all the required works are not completed within the following semester, the grade of “I” will be automatically converted into “F”.

 A ‘D’ or better grade in each of the courses as specified in the curricular structure section.

 Completed all the courses, project work and internship as specified in the curricular structure section within the maximum time period specified in the normal and maximum duration of study section.

 A student, whose performance in the past semesters does not show the possibility of maintaining this CGPA, may be dismissed from the program.

-The students must attend every lecture, tutorial, seminar and practical classes.
-However, to accommodate for late registration, sickness and other contingencies, the attendance requirements is set for a minimum of 80% of the classes actually held.
+The students must attend every lecture, tutorial, seminar and practical class.
+However, to accommodate for late registration, sickness and other contingencies, the attendance requirements are set for a minimum of 80% of the classes actually held.
 If the student is absent from the college for more than four weeks without permission of the principal, his/her name will be removed from the college roll.

 The admission process at the college involves:

 Submission of the complete application form, two letters of recommendations and transcripts of all previous degrees (SLC onwards) along with payment of the admission test fee within the date specified.
 The candidates, who are given provisional admission under special conditions, are required to submit all necessary documents within a month of the beginning of regular classes.
 Otherwise, the admission will be cancelled

 Taking Admission Test Administered by the College.
 Applicants are tested for their aptitude to study management through a written Admission Test administered by the University/College.
 The test is designed to assess the applicants’ ability in verbal and quantitative reasoning and proficiency in the English language.